 - The educational portfolio has the purpose of evaluating in a uniform and objective way the modality of recognition of academic credits through the educational strategy of the portfolio.
-The Instrument has two types of evaluation, namely: comparison and content. - With the comparison, it is only intended to determine whether or not the student has submitted the evidence requested in the criteria. - The content evaluation allows evaluating the degree or level of quality with which the student meets the criteria. - During the evaluation process, the professor will make recommendations to the student, according to the dates established in the calendar. - The professor will use the Educational Portfolio to make his evaluation in a uniform and objective way. - The professor will submit the results of his evaluation to the Academic Dean of UNILIMI, who will endorse the validation and send it to the Registrar's Office, for the corresponding official action. - The Educational Portfolio is considered approved with a percent of 70% (C) or more.
+The Instrument has two types of evaluation, namely: comparison and content. - With the comparison, it is only intended to determine whether or not the student has submitted the evidence requested in the criteria. - The content evaluation allows evaluating the degree or level of quality with which the student meets the criteria.

+- During the evaluation process, the professor will make recommendations to the student, according to the dates established in the calendar.
+The student will deliver her educational portfolio, no later than the last of the six (6) month period that was granted to him to make his Educational Portfolio. - The teacher will use the Educational Portfolio to make his evaluation in a uniform and objective way. - The professor will submit the results of his evaluation to the Academic Dean of UNILIMI, who will endorse the validation and send it to the Registrar's Office, for the corresponding official action. - When the evaluation of the Educational Portfolio is unfavorable, the professor or in his absence, the Academic Dean of UNILIMI, will inform the student of the reasons for this decision. - The Educational Portfolio is considered approved with a percent of 70% (C) or more.
+The grade the student will receive will be P (passed) or NP (not passed). - Once a decision is made, the student will be notified of the academic reasons for the decision.